ERGO-Code/HiGHS/docs/src/parallel.md

 [threads](@ref option-threads) option (see above).

 ## Future plans

-Multi-threading within HiPO will be extended to other phases of the solver, including the solve phase of the factorisation and the process of assembling the matrices.

 First-order solvers for LP are still very much in their infancy, and are not robust.
 Hence the availability of a PDLP solver for LP is